pencer-io/pencer-io.github.io/_posts/2021-03-15-ctf-thm-bofprep.md

 ![bofprep](/assets/images/2021-03-14-15-46-39.png)

-Buffer Overflow Prep is rated as a easy difficulty room on TryHackMe.
+Buffer Overflow Prep is rated as an easy difficulty room on TryHackMe.
 It uses a vulnerable 32bit Windows binary to help teach you basic stack based buffer overflow techniques.
 This room can be used as prep for taking the OCSP exam, where you will need to use similar methods.
 It's also a great resource if you want to get started on learning how to exploit buffer overflows.
-There is a single vulnerable file that has ten different vulnerabilities.
-You'll use the same technique to for each so I just run through it twice.
+The vulnerable file has ten different vulnerabilities, and you'll use the same technique for each so I just run through it twice.

 <!--more-->
-Skill required are a basic understanding of the tools and techniques needed to debug an application.
+Skills required are a basic understanding of the tools and techniques needed to debug an application.
 Skills learned are a better understanding of EIP, ESP and other registers that we can use to help us develop an exploit.
 We also learn a little about Immunity Debugger and Mona for Windows.

 | Details |  |
 | --- | --- |